 What it is: Since 1987, this farmers’ market has been selling goods made by Calgary’s top local businesses.

 Why go: Beyond the fresh vegetables, there are crafts to bring home, like handmade jewelry, purses and clothing.
 Also expect street food vendors that sell everything from sausages to pancakes with Canadian maple syrup.

 What it is: The ultimate browsing place for secondhand gems, old art and design items, this is a treasure trove of Canadian goods.

 Why go: From collectible tin cans to vintage vases and lamps, there are affordable knick knacks to bring home, whether to decorate your abode or in need of souvenirs.

 What it is: This independent theater has been bringing underground art to the forefront of the city’s culture for over 40 years.

 Why go: It’s the place to catch the next great Canadian playwright before s/he makes it big in Hollywood.
 The space also hosts plays during lunch hour, starting at noon—the perfect break from work, if you ask us.

-What it is: This quirky nightclub is a city classic for its wide range of programming, which includes open mics, standup comedy, concerts by local acts and punk rock bingo.
+What it is: This quirky nightclub is a city classic for its wide range of programming.
+Yep we're talking a whole host of events from open mics, standup comedy, concerts by local acts and punk rock bingo.

 Why go: The vibe.
 The drinks.
 The appetizers (made with local ingredients).
 Everything here is awesome.